 Split Ring Timber Connectors

 Available in 2-1/2″ and 4″ diameters, split rings are used primarily in the assembly of clear span wood trusses for spans ranging from 20′ to 250′.
 Placed in specially made grooves in overlapping members, the rings develop maximum strength in the joints by distributing the stress over a greater area.
 The Split Ring provides for a tight-fitting joint when the ring is fully seated in the conforming groove.
-Generally, the 2-1/2″ diameter rind is used for lighter trusses and trussed rafters utilizing 2″ lumber; the 4″ diameter ring is used for heavier trusses using 3″ and heavier material.
+Generally, the 2-1/2″ diameter ring is used for lighter trusses and trussed rafters utilizing 2″ lumber; the 4″ diameter ring is used for heavier trusses using 3″ and heavier material.